Name: Macaroni penguin (Eudyptes chrysolophus)

 How many macaroni penguins are there today?

-Macaroni penguins are the most numerous species of penguin, estimated at nine million pairs.
-Some populations, however, have witnessed at least a 50% decline in the last four decades, most likely due to warming seas and pollution.
+Macaroni penguins are the most numerous species of penguin, estimated at nine million breeding pairs however, some populations, have experienced at least a 50% decline in the last four decades, most likely due to warming seas and pollution.

 Do macaroni penguins have any predators?

-Chicks and eggs are vulnerable to predatory sea birds like the skuas and petrels, while adult macaroni penguins on the sea are preyed upon by a variety of seals and killer whales, or orcas.
+Chicks and eggs are vulnerable to predatory sea birds like the skuas and petrels, while adult macaroni penguins on the sea are preyed upon by some seal species and orcas

 - The name “macaroni” refers to the orange plume feathers.
-“Macaroni” was eighteenth century English slang for a man who dressed beyond the dictates of fashion (like in the song “Yankee Doodle”).
+“Macaroni” was eighteenth century English slang for a man who dressed beyond the dictates of fashion (like in the song “Yankee Doodle Dandy”).